Paul Hamlyn Foundation

 - Work starting within 4 months of application

-- Multiple concurrent grants to same organization
+- Multiple concurrent grants to same organisation

 - Reapplications within 12 months of rejection